mvdan/gofumpt/README.md

 ### Features

-No empty lines around a lone statement in a block:
+No empty lines around a lone statement (or comment) in a block:

 ```
 if err != nil {